Akashsingh310/Mobile-Factory-Backend/README.md

 ## Testing

-I have added 4 Test cases, So for running this you can use the command `python test.py` you will see the no of test cases passed
+I have added 4 Test cases, So for running this you can use the command `python test.py` you will see the how many test cases passed
 `